LanceJZ/Base-Defender/README.md

 # Base-Defender
-Version A00001.1 side scrolling arcade game with castle defence atributes.
+A side scrolling arcade game with castle defence atributes.
+This is the second version, a remake of the orginal XNA version I made years ago.

 A minimal functioning version of the game.
 Only graphic place holders will be used until all functionality is complete.
 Visual Studio 2013 was used to make this project.